This post may contain affiliate links.

 - Canine System Saver – a supplement that decreased inflammation and boosts the immune system.
 I usually add 2 capsules a day to his meals (1 capsule twice daily); while we worked to get him into remission, I will be giving 6 capsules daily (3 capsules twice daily).

 - CBD oil capsules from Canna-Pet – I add two capsules to the bowl, twice daily.
 CBD oil not only reduces pain, it also boosts gut health, the immune system, and it has cancer fighting/tumor shrinking capabilities.
 CBD oil also supports dogs going through cancer treatments by reducing side effects and making the treatment more successful.
+A few weeks into Scout's chemo treatment, I began giving him a dose of CBD oil from CBD Dog Health two to three times daily.
+I believe that it along with other supplements are why he's doing so well.

 What About Essential Oils?